margo/specification/system-design/margo-overview/application-package-overview.md

 11. The end user fills out the [configurable application parameters](../margo-api-reference/workload-api/application-package-api/application-description.md#defining-configurable-application-parameters) to be applied to the workload.
 12. The frontend creates an `ApplicationDeployment` definition (from the `ApplicationDescription` and the filled out parameters) and sends it to the Workload Fleet Manager, which executes it as the [desired state](../margo-api-reference/workload-api/desired-state-api/desired-state.md).

 ## Relevant Links

-Please follow the subsuquent links to view more technical information regarding Margo application packaging:
+Please follow the subsequent links to view more technical information regarding Margo application packaging:

 - [Application Package Definition](../app-interoperability/application-package-definition.md)
 - [Application Registry](../app-interoperability/workload-orch-to-app-reg-interaction.md)